-If that sounds incredibly lame and selfish it’s because it is.
-Your boyfriend is a person.
-A young person, at that, I’m guessing.
-He’s allowed to not have it all figured out.
+Your boyfriend is allowed to not have it all figured out.
 He’s allowed to consider different career options.
-He’s allowed to change course, especially considering that he isn’t married yet and doesn’t have kids and a family to support (not that he couldn’t make a career change if he did, but it’s decidedly less complicated and risky when one isn’t supporting anyone else).
+He’s allowed to change course, especially considering that he isn’t married yet and doesn’t have kids and a family to support (not that he couldn’t make a career change if he did, but it’s less complicated when you’re not supporting anyone else).
 This is the right time for him to think about his future.
 Trust me, it’s much better he do some major soul-searching about his future now than after graduate school or after he lands a job or after he puts ten years into a soul-sucking career he hates.

 And it’s the right time for you to do some major soul-searching too.
 What does this relationship really mean to you?
 Does it mean enough that you’d be willing to give up your fantasy of being financially supported and maybe create a new fantasy – perhaps one that doesn’t involve your boyfriend working a career he isn’t passionate about?
 Or do you simply see him as part of a larger picture – maybe one in which he isn’t even a main focus?
 Do you think of him as replaceable?
 Is it more important to have someone who will be the breadwinner than it is to be with this particular man?